Postpartum Fertility - The 56 Day Instruction

 Word of caution

 This type of on demand feeding is tough on moms and even dads!
 It can drain moms physically and emotionally especially if they aren't getting any sleep and can drain dads who are trying to fill in everywhere mom can't be.
 I'm just being real.
 The definition of "totally breastfeeding" is hard for most parents to live up to.
 Don't get me wrong, I encourage breastfeeding.
-I breastfed both of my boys for a long time, one of them up to his 2nd birthday.
+I breastfed all of my boys for a long time, one of them up to his 2nd birthday.
 I only "totally" breastfed one of them in those first 56 days, and it was because he refused the binky - to my great dismay!
 If you read my post on PPD, you'll see I didn't have my life totally together in that time frame.
 It was a trade off.
 As parents, most things in life are like that.
 You give up one thing for another.
 My experience will not be everyone's but many moms and dads suffer this exhaustion even if they don't talk about it or acknowledge it themselves.

 Enter: not relying on the 56 day rule.

 56 Day Rule is not for everyone - and that's great!

 You know what is really liberating for the mom who just had a baby and is motivated to avoid pregnancy until she's good and ready, and does not fall under the definition of totally breastfeeding: not having to follow the 56-day instruction.
 Yes, some parents have it made in the shade with their total breastfeeding dreams realized (and maybe their sleep and sanity waning).
 We don't need to be jealous of them, though, because there is still an easy way to monitor your fertility: charting!
 Yes, with Creighton Model FertilityCare™ System, you can navigate your return of fertility just fine.
 Charting postpartum is the same as before becoming pregnant, with some adjusted instructions, but in practice it is the same.

 Great info, where do I go from here?